secartifacts/secartifacts.github.io/_conferences/usenixsec2024/guide.md

 ## Initial "kick the tires" phase

-Once you have been assigned artifacts comes the initial "kick the tires" period.
+Once you have been assigned artifacts, the initial "kick the tires" period starts.
 The goal of this period is to quickly determine whether you have everything you need for a full review: the artifact itself, any necessary hardware or other dependencies, and a plan on how you will evaluate the artifact.
 If that is not